Sell Your Manufacturing Business in the San Francisco Bay Area

 In our experience, Bay Area precision manufacturers serving the semiconductor or medical device sectors trade between 5.5x and 9.0x adjusted EBITDA.
 General machine shops without sector specialization trade at 4.0x to 6.0x — still above the national average.

 Curious what your business would trade for?
-We use recent comps from transactions in Santa Clara, Fremont, Hayward, and South San Francisco.
+We use recent comps from closed transactions in Santa Clara, Fremont, Hayward, South San Francisco, and Milpitas — not rules of thumb and not automated calculators.

 Frequently Asked Questions